adi356/task_app/README.md

 Back-End: Node.js, TSX, Express, Remult

-*note* used to be connected to PostgreSQL but now using data.json file in db folder for dev build
+*note:* used to be connected to PostgreSQL but now using tasks.json file in db folder for dev build

 ## React + TypeScript + Vite